 Drawdown funds are, ultimately, a form of conservative investing.
-They need to be treated as such and should be handled by experienced wealth managers that offer the right blend of guidance and flexibility.
+They need to be treated as such and handled by experienced wealth managers who offer the right blend of guidance and flexibility.

 Flexible withdrawals mean you can access your pension savings how and when you need to, with no additional fees.

 Human guidance helps our clients cut through the jargon associated with investing.
-We’ll also handle all the admin, for ultimate comfort and freedom when you do retire.
+We’ll also handle all the admin for ultimate comfort and freedom when you retire.

-Low costs when compared with traditional financial advisers means that you’ll keep more of your returns over the long term and, ultimately, take more into retirement.
+Low costs, when compared with traditional financial advisers, mean that you’ll keep more of your returns over the long term and, ultimately, take more into retirement.